KARST LANDSCAPES

 Subterranean drainage may limit surface water, with few to no rivers or lakes.
 Buried karst in the stratigraphic column is important in petroleum geology as about 50% of the world’s hydrocarbon reserves are hosted in carbonate rock, and much of this is found in porous karst systems.

-Karst is most strongly developed in dense carbonate rock, such as limestone that is thinly bedded and highly fractured.
-Karst is not typically well developed in chalk, because chalk is highly porous rather than dense, so the flow of groundwater is not concentrated along fractures.
-Karst is also most strongly developed where the water table is relatively low, such as in uplands with entrenched valleys, and where rainfall is moderate to heavy.
+Karst develops in dense carbonate rock like thinly bedded and highly fractured limestone.
+Karst will not develop in chalk, as chalk is highly porous rather than dense, so groundwater flow is not concentrated along fractures.
+Karst develops where the water table is relatively low, such as uplands with entrenched valleys, and where rainfall is moderate to heavy.
 This contributes to the rapid downward movement of groundwater, which promotes dissolution of the bedrock,

 Chemistry of dissolution.
-The carbonic acid that causes karst features is formed as rain passes through Earth’s atmosphere picking up carbon dioxide (CO2), which readily dissolves in the water.
+The carbonic acid that causes karst forms as rain passes through Earth’s atmosphere picking up carbon dioxide (CO2), which readily dissolves in the water.
 Some of the dissolved carbon dioxide reacts with the water to form a weak carbonic acid solution, which dissolves calcium carbonate.
-The oxidation of sulfides leading to the formation of sulfuric acid can also be one of the corrosion factors in karst formation.
+The oxidation of sulphides leading to the formation of sulfuric acid can also be one of the corrosion factors in karst formation.

-Calcium carbonate dissolved into water may precipitate out where the water discharges some of its dissolved carbon dioxide.
-Rivers which emerge from springs may produce tufa terraces, consisting of layers of calcite deposited over extended periods of time.
+Calcium carbonate dissolved In water may precipitate out where the water discharges some of its dissolved carbon dioxide.
+Rivers that emerge from springs may produce tufa terraces, consisting of layers of calcite deposited over extended periods.
 In caves, a variety of features collectively called speleothems are formed by deposition of calcium carbonate and other dissolved minerals.

 Karst areas tend to have unique types of forests.
 The karst terrain is difficult for humans to traverse, so ecosystems are often relatively undisturbed.
-The soil tends to have a high pH, which encourages growth of unusual species of orchids, palms, mangroves, and other plants.
+The soil tends to have a high pH, that encourages the growth of unusual species of orchids, palms, mangroves, and other plants.

 Cross section of karst terrain showing topographic features and water flow paths.